Socializing Your Dog In Adulthood: Why And How

 Supervise interactions and provide positive reinforcement

 During social interactions with other dogs, it is essential to supervise and monitor their behavior.
 Watch for any signs of discomfort, fear, or aggression.
 If either dog shows signs of negative behavior, separate them and redirect their attention to something positive.
-Use positive reinforcement techniques, such as treats or praise, to reward good behavior and create positive associations with socializing with other dogs.
+Use positive reinforcement techniques, such as or praise, to reward good behavior and create positive associations with socializing with other dogs.

 Socializing with Humans